 A NEW MOVEMENT

-Owners of sustainable brands LangerChen and Lanius have teamed up with the online platform Avocadostore and Berlin fashion stores Loveco to launch the new alliance #FairFashionSolidarity whose aim is to rescue the fair fashion movement in the current crisis.
-Together, they created a manifest that asks the industry not to discount merchandise before August and to change the current seasonal rhythm.
-Their website offers retailers and brands tips on how to contribute to fair fashion and promotes solidarity between multiple players
+Owners of sustainable brands LangerChen and Lanius have teamed up with the online platform Avocadostore and Berlin fashion stores Loveco to launch the new alliance #FairFashionSolidarity, whose aim is to rescue the fair fashion movement in the current crisis.
+Together, they created a manifesto that asks the industry not to discount merchandise before August and to change the current seasonal rhythm.
+Their website offers retailers and brands tips on how to contribute to fair fashion and promotes solidarity between multiple players.

 fair-fashion-solidarity.de